 How Cornwall Healthy Schools will help schools achieve these recommendations:

-The Cornwall Healthy Schools team will be involved in the Cornwall October Go Run for Fun event and provide schools with guidance and support around how schools can implement The Daily Mile initiative in their school setting.
+The Cornwall Healthy Schools team will provide schools with guidance and support around how schools can implement The Daily Mile initiative in their school setting.
 The Cornwall Healthy Schools team will be providing quarterly figures to the Cornwall Public Health team on how many schools are participating in a daily mile initiative.

 Our physical activity offer to schools includes training that specifically focusses on how schools can encourage girls and young females, who are consistently highlighted at one of the least active population groups, to be more active.